wrapl/minilang/docs/topics/loops.rst

 The simplest looping expression in *Minilang* is the :mini:`loop`-expression which repeatedly evaluates a block of code until the loop is exited using an :mini:`exit`-expression somewhere in the body of the loop.

-.. parser-rule-diagram:: 'loop' block 'end'
+.. syntax:parser-diagram:: 'loop' block 'end'

-.. parser-rule-diagram:: 'exit' expression?
+.. syntax:parser-diagram:: 'exit' expression?

 The loop returns the value of the expression after :mini:`exit`, or :mini:`nil` if the expression in omitted.

 A :mini:`next`-expression causes the loop to move onto its next iteration immediately.

-.. parser-rule-diagram:: 'next'
+.. syntax:parser-diagram:: 'next'

 Normally, :mini:`exit`-expressions are used within conditional expressions such as :mini:`if`-expressions or with :mini:`and` or :mini:`or`.
 For convenience, *Minilang* provides :mini:`while`-expressions and :mini:`until`-expressions.

-.. parser-rule-diagram:: 'while' expression ( ',' expression )?
+.. syntax:parser-diagram:: 'while' expression ( ',' expression )?

 If the first expression after :mini:`while` evaluates to :mini:`nil` then the loop exits with the value of the second expression, or :mini:`nil` is the second expression is omitted.
 Otherwise, the :mini:`while`-expression evaluates to the result of the first expression.